mocchapi/pesterchum-themes/README.md

 It's also a better way of keeping track who made what.

 ## Browsing
-You can browse this repository in a friendlier way over at https://mocchapi.gitlab.io/PCtrb/
+You can browse this repository & direct download themes in a friendlier way over at https://mocchapi.gitlab.io/PCtrb/
+Alternatively, you can run the latest developer version of [pesterchum](https://github.com/dpeta/pesterchum-alt-servers) to browse, install, and manage themes from this repository from inside the settings menu

 ## Updating the database
 To add a new theme, or update an existing theme, the `alter.py` tool should be used.